Jonathan75/meeting-room-notification-firmware/README.md

 #define WIFI_PASSWORD "WLAN AP password here" // "Mom, what's the WiFi password?"
 #define URL "/rooms/4.json" // The ID of the room that you setup on the website
 ```
-1. Now we just need to upload by clicking Sketch > Upload.
+16. Now we just need to upload by clicking Sketch > Upload.
 This is slow and takes about 30 seconds so be patient.
-1. Wire up the Arduino and LED's as sone below
+17. Wire up the Arduino and LED's as shown below
-1. The LED's should pulse white then blue while it connects to the WiFi
+18. The LED's should pulse white then blue while it connects to the WiFi
-1. Click button on the on the website and see if the lights up
+19. Click a button on the website for the corresponding meeting room and see if the meeting room light responds

 ![Wiring Diagram](meeting-light-wiring.png)

+Make your light look fancy by putting in a light fixture globe.
+There is also 3D model to base that you can print.
+x